Top ten most beautiful funeral songs

 Mozart

-A short, reflective piece for a minimum of four voices.
-Written six months before Mozart's death, this beautiful piece moves through major and minor sections, making it a perfect expression of the different emotions that you might be feeling at a time like this.
-Meaning "Hail, the true body", this is another piece written for Communion, and is truly one of our absolute favourites.
+A short but moving piece for a choir.
+Written six months before Mozart's death, this beautiful piece is both sad and uplifting, and is truly one of the best, most enduring pieces of music ever written.
+Meaning "Hail, the true body", this is another piece written for Communion, and it's probably our favourite funeral song.

 6. Ave Maria